numtide/nix-gl-host/README.md

 # Alternative Approaches

--  [NixGL](https://github.com/guibou/nixGL): tries to auto detect the host vendor driver, download it again, store it in the nix-store then wraps the nix-built binary and inject the downloaded vendor driver through `LD_LIBRARY_PATH`.
+-  [NixGL](https://github.com/guibou/nixGL): tries to auto detect the host vendor driver type/version, then download/install it from its Nixpkgs derivation.

 # Authors/Maintainers